 Biology Education was founded in 2004 by Tyrone John.
-The goal of Biology Education is to give A-level biology students all the skills they need to master the challenging biological concepts of the specification.
+The goal of Biology Education is to give A-level biology students all the skills they need to master the challenging biological concepts of the A-Level biology specifications.

-Tyrone has over 18 years experience in teaching A-level Biology.
-He has taught exclusively in further educational colleges on A-level biology and human biology courses.
-Tyrone has also taught on HND diploma courses in animal care and veterinary nursing.
-Throughout his teaching career Tyrone has been a tutor.
-In this role he had pastoral responsibility for a group of students and also helped students with their UCAS/job applications.
-Tyrone has examined for the WJEC and Edexcel.
+Tyrone has over 20 years of experience in teaching A-level Biology.
+I have taught exclusively in further educational colleges on A-level biology and human biology courses.
+I have also taught on HND diploma courses in animal care and veterinary nursing.
+I have examined for the WJEC and Edexcel.

-Tyrone holds a BSc degree in immunology from Kings College London.
-He also holds a PGCE teaching qualification from the University of Wales, Newport.
-Being registered with the Education Workforce Council, Tyrone is fit to practise as a qualified teacher.
+I have a BSc degree in immunology from Kings College London, and a PGCE teaching qualification from the University of Wales, Newport.
+Being registered with the Education Workforce Council, I am fit to practise as a qualified teacher.

-Before founding Biology Education, Tyrone worked in the NHS as a lab technician and several companies as a industrial microbiologist and chemist.
-He is a chartered biologist and a member of the Royal Society of Biology and the Chartered College of Teaching.
+Before founding Biology Education, I worked in the NHS as a lab technician and several companies as an industrial microbiologist and chemist.
+I am a chartered biologist and a member of the Royal Society of Biology and the Chartered College of Teaching.

-At Newcastle University he did 3 years research on novel anti-cancer drugs.
+At Newcastle University I did 3 years of research on anti-cancer drugs.

 Tyrone’s approach to teaching A-Level biology

 Written or verbal questions cannot be overstated.
-They are a powerful way to find out if a student understand the concepts. questioning also gives opportunity to allow the students to think about the concepts, recall facts and make links between concepts.
+They are a powerful way to find out if a student understands the concepts.
+Questioning also gives the opportunity to allow the students to think about the concepts, recall facts and make links between concepts.
 Simple questions that start with: how, why and what are very effective.